AI Chatbot

 Usage limits

-- Free access uses a 10-second per-member cooldown, up to 15 text prompts per member and 300 per server each hour.
+- Free access uses a 10-second per-member cooldown, up to 15 prompts per member and 300 per server each hour.

-- Premium uses a 3-second per-member cooldown, up to 200 text prompts per member and 5,000 per server each hour.
+- Premium uses a 3-second per-member cooldown, up to 200 prompts per member and 5,000 per server each hour.

 - A displayed upstream retry period or temporary service-unavailable response can pause requests independently of these plan limits.